KlausSecureShield/Cloud-SOC-Azure-Honeynet/Cloud-SOC-Azure-Honeynet.md

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
+In this project, a mini honeynet was built in Microsoft Azure, and log sources were integrated into a Log Analytics workspace.
+Microsoft Sentinel was utilized to trigger alerts and create incidents based on the ingested logs.
 Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
+It is noteworthy that the number of security events and incidents were significantly reduced after the security controls were applied, demonstrating their effectiveness.

-If you would like to know more, enjoyed my report, have any comments or questions, please reach out to me here http://www.linkedin.com/in/klausSecOps-ln
+If you would like to know more, enjoyed my report, or have any comments or questions, please feel free to reach out to me here:  http://www.linkedin.com/in/klausSecOps-ln